DamianMorozov/TgDownloader/Docs/GUIDE-SETUP-DOCKER.md

-# Guide to setup the docker version
+# Guide to setup the Docker version

 ## Docker compose usage
 ```